 Why order this Type 2 2021 American 1 oz Silver Eagle?

-- This coin was struck on a 1 oz planchet of .999 fine silver.
+- This coin was struck from 1 oz of .999 fine silver.

-- This is part of the 35th anniversary issue of the Silver Eagle.
+- The coin is part of the 35th anniversary issue of the American Silver Eagle.

-- This is the Type 2 variety of the coin, which replaced the Type 1 variety mid-2021.
+- This is the Type 2 version of the coin, which replaced the Type 1 version in mid-2021.

 - Numismatic Guaranty Corporation (NGC) graded this coin Mint State 70.

 - NGC certified this piece First Day of Issue.

 - Grading information is provided on a silver foil label.

 Obverse: The coin’s obverse design comes from Adolph Weinman’s Walking Liberty Half Dollar.
 Draped in the American flag, Liberty carries oak and laurel branches in the early morning sun.
 Weinman’s artist mark is included for the first time.
 Additional obverse inscriptions note the central figure’s name, “LIBERTY,” America’s national motto, “IN GOD WE TRUST,” and the date, “2021.”
 Adolph Weinman was a major contributor to the American numismatic renaissance of the early 20th century.
 His best known contributions to the effort were the Walking Liberty Half Dollar and the Mercury Dime.

 Reverse: The new reverse design was created by Emily Damstra and sculpted by Michael Gaudioso.
 It shows an eagle preparing to land while clutching an oak branch in its talons.
 While their placement has been altered, the rim inscriptions remain the same as on previous Silver Eagles, reading, “UNITED STATES OF AMERICA,” “ONE DOLLAR,” and “1 OZ.
 FINE SILVER.”
 “E PLURIBUS UNUM” is inscribed just inside the last of those.